Frequently Asked Questions

 In the end, it’s up to each person to make their own decision about risk.
 Click the headings below for more information about these risks.

-To understand the potential legal risks of using alternate suppliers, you can contact the ReproLegal Helpline, a free legal resource that can help answer your questions: visit reprolegalhelpline.org or call or text 844-868-2812.
+To understand the potential legal risks, you can contact the ReproLegal Helpline, a free legal resource that can help answer your questions: visit reprolegalhelpline.org or call or text 844-868-2812.

 Some states have laws against abortion.
 These laws mean that with limited exceptions medical providers and clinics in those states can’t do an abortion procedure or provide abortion pills.